squidfunk/mkdocs-material/docs/getting-started.md

 pip install mkdocs-material
 ```

-!!! warning "Installation on Mac OS X"
+!!! warning "Installation on macOS"

-    When you're running the pre-installed version of Python on OS X, `pip` tries
+    When you're running the pre-installed version of Python on macOS, `pip`
-    to install packages in a folder for which your user might not have the
+    tries to install packages in a folder for which your user might not have
-    adequate permissions.
+    the adequate permissions.
 There are two possible solutions to this:

     1. **Installing in user space** (recommended): Provide the `--user` flag
       to the install command and `pip` will install the package in a user-site